-Generally when someone generates and has a lot of data, you delete the old stuff in order to make room for the newer data.
+Archiving is one of the major tenets of data retention and preservation.
+If you are someone who generates or stores a lot of data, you generally have to delete the old stuff in order to make room for the newer data.

-However, if somewhere down the road you feel like you may need some older files, or if the nature of your work demands you keep backup of old data, then the best chance to have them preserved is in an archive.
+However, if somewhere down the road you feel like you may need some older files, or if the nature of your work demands you keep backups of previous data, then the best way is to have them preserved is in an archive.

 The best part about archiving is that the hard drives do not have to be expensive.
 You don’t necessarily need a high speed SSD or a drive with a very high MTBF (mean time between failure) rating since archival hard drives are stowed away and not used continuously.